 Chanshtnu Muldoon Park is one of Anchorage's newest and most celebrated parks.
-The park officially opened in June 2018 with the completion of Phase 1 - providing a welcoming, year-round destination in the western portion of the park along Muldoon Road.
+Created in 2015, the park officially opened in June 2018 with the completion of the ice-skating ribbon, farmers market space, inclusive playground, and custom picnic pavilion; in the Muldoon area of the park.

-Chanshtnu Muldoon Park is a newly dedicated Community Use Park located in the heart of East Anchorage at the southeast corner of the Muldoon and DeBarr Road intersection.
-The park encompasses 26.74 acres of natural and previously developed areas, with features that include the South Fork of Chester Creek, outstanding views of the Chugach Mountains, as well as upland forests and open meadows.
+Chanshtnu Muldoon Park is a newly dedicated community use park located in the heart of east Anchorage at the southeast corner of the road intersection at Muldoon and DeBarr.
+The park encompasses 26.74 acres of natural and previously-developed areas, with features that include the South Fork of Chester Creek, outstanding views of the Chugach Mountains, and lush upland forests and open meadows.

 Originally referred to as Muldoon Town Square Park during initial planning stages, the park underwent a formal naming process, after which Chanshtnu Muldoon Park was decided.
 The name

 Chanshtnu Muldoon Park ties the past to the present in a public space future generations will enjoy.
 “Chanshtnu” refers to the Dena’ina name for “Chester Creek," a defining feature of the park's landscape.
 “Muldoon” is a common place name honoring an early Anchorage homesteader in the area.